Promist-Moon/tp/docs/DeveloperGuide.md

 **Guarantees:**
 - All students with lessons becomes **Unpaid**.
-- Total earnings and total unpaid are recalculated
+- Total earnings and total unpaid are recalculated.

 ### **MSS**
 1. TSMS enters a new month